 Prior to joining JW, Mr. Wilcox’s law practice mainly concentrated on civil rights where he successfully challenged as unconstitutional the newly enacted campaign finance schemes in the States of Arkansas, Colorado, and North Carolina.
 In addition, he successfully represented members of the United States House of Representatives and Indiana House of Representatives in actions before the Federal Election Commission on campaign finance issues and in recount and contest proceedings.
 He is a cum laude graduate of the Regent University School of Law and earned his Bachelor of Arts degree in political science with a minor in philosophy from the University of Louisville.
-He is a member of the bars of the United States Supreme Court, United States Courts of Appeal for the Fourth, Seventh, Tenth, Eleventh and District of Columbia Circuits, District Courts for the Northern and Southern Districts of Indiana, and Supreme Court of the State of Indiana (Mr. Wilcox’s admission to the District of Columbia Bar is pending, during which time he is under the direct supervision of a District of Columbia Bar member).
+He is a member of the bars of the United States Supreme Court, United States Courts of Appeal for the Fourth, Fifth, Seventh, Tenth, Eleventh and District of Columbia Circuits, District Courts for the Northern and Southern Districts of Indiana, and Supreme Court of the State of Indiana (Mr. Wilcox’s admission to the District of Columbia Bar is pending, during which time he is under the direct supervision of a District of Columbia Bar member).

 Michael M. Hethmon

 Mr. Hethmon is IRLI Senior Counsel, where he has worked on public interest advocacy litigation in federal and state trial and appellate courts and administrative tribunals since 2006.
 He has designed, drafted and defended immigration-related legislation and regulations in federal, state and local jurisdictions throughout the United States.